Adel St John The Baptist

 Tuesday- Miss Griffin, Miss Mackenzie, Miss Kane and Miss Appleton

-Wednesday- Miss Griffin, Mrs Pape, Miss Mackenzie Miss Battye, Miss Rama, Miss Kane.
+Wednesday- Miss Griffin, Mrs Pape, Miss Mackenzie Miss Battye, Mrs Rama, Miss Kane.

 Thursday- Mrs Pape, Miss Mackenzie, Miss Battye and Miss Kane